Over 100 Years of Service as Your Local Independent Water District

 The District has grown to over 12 square miles in territory, serving a population of about 67,000 in five communities, including approximately two-thirds of the City of Citrus Heights and portions of Fair Oaks, Orangevale, Carmichael, and Roseville.

 To ensure that future investments address the needs and input from the communities we serve, CHWD formed a Customer Advisory Committee (CAC).
-This committee works with CHWD staff and technical consultants to consider options to replace water mains and meters while factoring financial and technical issues.
+This committee works with a technical team to consider options to replace water mains and meters while analyzing key financial and technical issues.

 Today, CHWD remains focused on our mission to furnish a dependable supply of safe, quality water delivered to its customers in an efficient, responsive, and affordable manner.